Scientific Name: Simmondsia chinensis

 A new and promising application which Arabic scientists are currently working on is use of jojoba oil as a substitute for diesel fuel.
 Because of its lower carbon content the non-toxic and sulphur-free jojoba oil releases less carbon monoxide and carbon dioxide on combustion than conventional diesel fuel.
 And it does not produce any dangerous sulphur compounds or soot.
 There are many more advantages that could be mentioned, conjuring up visions of all the desert regions of the earth being planted with jojoba bushes.
 Apparently a start has already been made in Egypt.

-The name jojoba was derived by the Spaniards from the word jojowi in the language of the Papago Indians.
+The name jojoba was derived by the Spaniards from the word jojowi in the language of the North American Papago.
 The scientific name Simmondsia was chosen in honour of the natural scientist F.W.
 Simmonds.
 The designation chinensis is the relict of a mistake: originally it was thought that the jojoba bush came from China.
 Its scientific name used to be Buxus chinensis.
 This name is still found today in the lists of ingredients on skin care products, the so-called INCIs.

-The jojoba oil obtained from the nuts was used in many ways by different Indian tribes.
-The Apache Indians used the oil to treat pain while Papago Indians used it to cure stomach disorders.
+The jojoba oil obtained from the nuts was used in many ways by different indigene people of North America.
+The Apache used the oil to treat pain while Papago used it to cure stomach disorders.
 Jojoba oil played an important role in skin and hair care.
 Jojoba nuts were used raw or roasted as ingredients for various dishes or ground to make beverages.
 Jojoba did not reach Europe until the 18th century.

 Through its special wax-like structure jojoba oil cannot oxidise and therefore has considerably less tendency to become rancid than other oils.
 It can withstand temperatures of up to 300°C.